prebid/prebid.github.io/dev-docs/modules/haloRtdProvider.md

 * TOC
 {:toc}

-Audigent is a next-generation, 1st party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC eCommerce with actionable 1st party audience and contextual data from the world’s most influential retailers, lifestyle publishers, content creators, athletes and artists.
+Audigent is a next-generation, first-party data management platform and the world’s first "data agency", powering the programmatic landscape and DTC eCommerce with actionable 1st party audience and contextual data from retailers, lifestyle publishers, content creators, athletes and artists.

-The Halo real-time data module in Prebid has been built so that publishers can maximize the power of their first-party audiences and contextual data.
+The Halo real-time data module in Prebid has been built so publishers can maximize the power of their first-party audiences and contextual data.
-This module provides both an integrated cookieless Halo identity with real-time contextual and audience segmentation solution that seamlessly and easily integrates into your existing Prebid deployment.
+This module provides both an integrated cookieless Halo identity, contextual targeting and audience segmentation solution that seamlessly and easily integrates into your existing Prebid deployment.

-Users, devices, content, cohorts and other features are identified and utilized to augment every bid request with targeted, 1st party data-derived segments before being submitted to supply-side platforms.
-Enriching the bid request with robust 1st party audience and contextual data, Audigent's Halo RTD module optimizes targeting, increases the number of bids, increases bid value, and drives additional incremental revenue for publishers.
+Users, devices, content, cohorts and other features are identified and utilized to augment every bid request with targeted, first-party data-derived segments before being submitted to supply-side platforms.
+Enriching the bid request with robust first-party audience and contextual data, Audigent's Halo RTD module helps optimize targeting and header-bidding performance.
+For more information, please visit https://audigent.com or contact our Prebid integration team at prebid@audigent.com.

 ## Publisher Usage